-However, it is important to keep in mind that we live in a time of uncertainty, travel is a privilege, and it is more important to protect the health and wellness of our communities and ourselves.
+However, it is important to keep in mind that we live in a time of uncertainty, travel is a privilege, and it is more important to protect our communities and ourselves' health and wellness.

-By just taking a few precautions, and shifting our mindset to accept this new norm, we can protect ourselves, protect our families and friends, and protect the strangers abroad and at home whose wonderful homes you are going to explore.
+By just taking a few precautions and shifting our mindset to accept this new norm, we can protect ourselves, protect our families and friends, and protect the strangers abroad and at home whose wonderful homes you will explore.